 The Farmhouse at People’s Light

 Located in Malvern, The Farmhouse at People’s Light dates to 1790.
 The Main Line wedding venue is situated on seven acres of nature with several event spaces to choose from.
-The Farmhouse at People’s Light includes a 1700s farmhouse, a modern-day ballroom that accommodates 200 guests, and a indoor pavilion with an awe-inspiring cathedral ceiling.
-History lovers may opt for its Revolutionary-era barn, now a 350-seat theatre.
-Outside, you will find lovely curated English gardens.
+The Farmhouse at People’s Light includes a 1700s farmhouse, a modern-day ballroom that holds 200 guests, and a indoor pavilion with an awe-inspiring cathedral ceiling.

 Photo: Anthony Wayne House

-The Revolutionary War landmark, also known as Historic Waynesborough, is maintained by a non-profit organization committed to preserving historic sites.
+Indeed, the Revolutionary War landmark, also known as Historic Waynesborough, is maintained by a non-profit organization committed to preserving historic sites.
 In fact, a portion of the event rental proceeds is dedicated to maintaining and preserving the revolutionary property.

 Photo: The Gables at Chadds Ford

-Originally a historical dairy barn dating to 1865, The Gables at Chadds Ford reflects understated elegance in a country setting.
-Its brick terrace is ideal for outdoor wedding ceremonies draped with flowering trees and accented with a stone wall and tiered waterfall.
+For example, its brick terrace is ideal for outdoor wedding ceremonies draped with flowering trees.
+A stone wall and tiered waterfall accentuate the space.
 Inside, the bank barn features wooden beams, a chandelier and a seemingly endless ceiling.